Escrow Wallet

 - Asset to borrow or lend: USDC (fixed)

-- Collateral asset and amount: Choose from any verified token on Jupiter
+- Collateral asset and amount: Choose from verified tokens on Jupiter, RWAs such as xStocks, or NFTs from whitelisted collections.

 - APR (borrower) / APY (lender): Set the rate.